Mobile table saw base

 To help hold the dowel, I cut a cove in a piece of wood to approximate roughly a 3/4" diameter round.
 I suppose I could have used ball nose router bit for this cut, but it was quicker to set up a cove cut.
 I then glued the dowels onto the supporting pieces, with the dowel only extending about 4 cm past the wood.
 In retrospect I could have made the support pieces extend right up to the bearing for even more sturdiness.

 With the base of my saw being made of individual pieces of angle iron, they were thick enough that I could then just take a large sheet metal screw, whose major thread diameter was just slightly larger than the hole I drilled, and force it to thread into the angle iron of the saw.
-If the base were made of sheet metal, I would have had to use more screws.

 I had actually contemplated using hinges instead of just a big screw turning in wooden holes, but the whole thing would have required six hinges, and would have been a lot of work to mount.
 So I settled for the big screws going through holes in the wood to hinge the mechanism on.

 You can just see a bit of a shadow under the leg of the saw.
 The legs only lift about 5 mm off the floor.
-One thing I messed up with a little bit was that in the up position, the wheels would hit the legs of the they swiveled towards the saw.
+One thing I messed up with a little bit was that in the up position, the wheels would hit the saw's legs if they happend to be swiveled towards the saw.
 So I mounted the wheels slightly differently to give just enough clearance.
-On the other side of the base, this is was not an issue, because the wheels don't need to roll and swivel freely while the saw is in the 'down' position.
-Especially because the act of lowering the saw tends to swivel the wheels away from the legs anyway.

 And finally, a short video demonstrating the mobile base:

-Back to my Woodworking website
+More mobile bases Back to my Woodworking website